Apprenticeship FAQs

 An aviation engineering apprenticeship normally takes 2 years however, this can vary depending on the employer.

-We regularly recruit apprentices for all major airlines including, British Airways, Virgin, JMI, Bristow, Ryanair, Airbus, DHL, Oriens, Draken and Babcock.
-Please visit our employment website for all vacancies.
+We deliver apprenticeship training to a variety of airlines and operators in the UK, including British Airways, easyJet, Virgin, JMI, Bristow, Airbus, DHL, Oriens, Draken and Babcock.
+Please visit their websites for all vacancies.

 Yes, throughout your apprenticeship you will be employed by an aircraft maintenance department and will gain the experience needed to complete your licence.
 You will work towards completing your CAT A rotary or fixed wing licence.